 How it is given

-ProQuad is usually injected just under the skin (subcutaneously) of the upper arm or the upper thigh by a doctor or trained nurse.
+ProQuad is usually injected just under the skin or into the muscle (subcutaneously or intramuscularly) of the upper arm or the upper thigh by a doctor or trained nurse.

 The vaccine should not be injected directly into veins (intravenously).